LBNL-ETA/frads/docs/source/index.rst

 1) Developers who are interested in incorporating multi-phase matrix methods into their software and are seeking examples and guidance; i.e., LBNL-suggested default parameters and settings; and,

-2) Engineering firms and students who are comfortable working in the command-line environment and tasked with a project that cannot be completed with existing proprietary software.
+2) Engineering firms and students who are comfortable working in the command-line environment and tasked with a project that cannot be completed with existing tools.

 .. toctree::